hector-ledesma/Lambda-iOS-Build-Sprint-1-Medication-Tracking/README.md

 As I study computer science on my own free time, I learned about the basic of Data Structures, and how SQL handles relationships through the use of unique IDs.
 As I've learned about this and UUIDs, I now can approach Data Structures in a much more efficient way.

 Given how the entirety of the app relies on the data structure, I now believe you must learn if your model holds up ***as soon as possible***.

+## 🔑  Key Lesson #4 - Code Organization

+> Mistake

+Unfortunately due to a combination of lack of experience and time crunch, my original plan of organizing my code went out the window.
+It got to a point where even I, as the programmer needed a couple of seconds to figure things out before I could continue writing more code.

+> Lesson

+I now understand the vast importance of OOP, using functions wherever possible, and using helpful descriptive comments.